 Kandy, on the other hand, has long been popular with tourists – as the former capital of the Sinhalese Kingdom, it’s widely regarded as Sri Lanka’s heritage homeland and at least a short foray into the city features in the majority of holidays.

 It is much smaller than Colombo, and due to its highland setting expansion is difficult.
 It’s a city of stark contrasts: a noisy, polluted centre sprawls from an idyllic lake while Sinhala tradition mingles with a British colonial touch.
-Though the city itself feels very urban, you a directly surrounded by rolling green hills and tea plantations.
+Though the city itself feels very urban, you are directly surrounded by rolling green hills and tea plantations.

 Kandy is home to a handful of great tourist sights, which we’d highly recommend exploring as part of our Contrasts of Kandy tour.
 The most famous of which is probably the Buddhist Temple of the Tooth, a UNESCO world heritage site, which is definitely worth a visit.
 For a bit of peace amidst the madness, try a visit to the Botanical Gardens.